Skip to main content

 The question of whether a hormonal protocol is improving your wellness begins here, inside your own perception.
 Your body is a meticulously orchestrated system of communication, and the language it speaks is chemistry.
 When you feel off, it is often because this internal messaging service has been disrupted.
 Understanding this is the first step toward reclaiming your function.

 The core of this communication network is the endocrine system.
 Think of it as a series of command centers and messengers.
-The primary command center for reproductive and is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+The primary command center for reproductive and metabolic health is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This is the intricate signaling pathway connecting your brain to your gonads (the testes in men and ovaries in women).

 The hypothalamus, a small region at the base of your brain, acts as the master regulator.
 It sends a signal, Gonadotropin-Releasing Hormone (GnRH), to the pituitary gland.
 The pituitary, in turn, releases two key messenger hormones into your bloodstream ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).